FollowTheProcess/cli/README.md

 )
 ```

-This will return a `[]string` containing all the positional arguments to your command (not flags, they've already been parsed elsewhere!)
+This will return a `[]string` containing all the positional arguments to your command (not flags, they've already been parsed out!)

 Or, if you want to get smarter 🧠 `cli` allows you to define *type safe* representations of your arguments, with or without default values!
 This follows a similar
 idea to [Flags](#flags)